 - Start the row halfway between two stitching lines and bring the needle from the back up to the first pleat.

 - Then make one stitch on this pleat with the thread above the needle.
 Follow this with one stitch on the second pleat beside the first pleat.
 Have the thread below the needle.

 - Continue to the third pleat with the thread held below the needle.
 Continue in this way to the fourth pleat with the thread below the needle.

-Honeycomb stitch is more elastic than the other stitches.
-It is suitable for both fine and courser fabrics.
+The honeycomb stitch for smocking is more elastic than the other stitches.
+It is suitable for both fine and coarse fabrics.